The 15 Best Things to Do in Brussels, Belgium

 2 | Explore With the Brussels Card

 There are tons of museums in Brussels.
-Not many of them are free, but many are worth visiting.
-Thankfully, the Brussels Card comes to the rescue to keep your Brussels trip budget-friendly.
+Few are free, but many are worth visiting.
+Thankfully, the Brussels Card helps keep your Brussels trip budget-friendly.
 The Brussels Card can be bought for 24, 48 and 72-hour periods and gives you access to around 50 museums, discounts on other things, including tours, a free Brussels guide, a free city map, the option to add the hop-on hop-off bus, unlimited public transport and skip-the-line access to Atonium, plus there’s a free app.
-So, you get a lot of bang for your buck with the Brussels Card, even if you don’t get the add-ons.
-Some notable things to do in Brussels with the Brussel Card are:
+You get a lot of value for your money with the Brussels Card, even if you don’t get the add-ons.
+Some notable things to do in Brussels with the Brussels Card are:

 • Atomium